smcharg/ESP8266_Servo_Cal/README.md

 > use the numeric entry field to change the value

 As the value is changed both the position of the scroll bar and numeric value are updated.
-To case the servo to be positioned to the selected value click the "Set" button.
+To cause the servo to be positioned to the selected value click the "Set" button.
 Values are constrained by the minimum and maximum values established for the servo.
 By default these are 500 and 2500 usecs, however, can be changed in the configuration file.

 To move from one side to the other, simply click the appropriate "Set" button.